Step back into a time when fortunes were found underfoot and hope was dug out of the hillsides.

 Visitors can rent ATVs and explore the surrounding ghost towns, immersing themselves in the Wild West.

-[Ghost Town Adventure]: St. Elmo offers an authentic ghost town experience with ample exploration opportunities.
+[Dirt Road, Living Archive]: St. Elmo offers an authentic ghost town experience with ample exploration opportunities.

 Virginia, Minnesota, sprang up with the discovery of iron ore in the Mesabi Range.
 This town played a crucial role in America’s steel industry.